carol.bakke@outsidethewire.org

 Dr. Carol Meza Bakke is an Army combat veteran and Purple Heart recipient with 12 years of military service.
 She joined the faculty in the School of History, Philosophy, and Social Sciences at Pittsburg State University in the fall of 2022, and began teaching as an adjunct at the University of Kansas School of Social Welfare in the summer of 2024.

 In October 2023, Dr. Meza Bakke was appointed to the Governor’s Military Council in Kansas.
 She is also the founder of Outside the Wire Veterans Foundation, a 501(c)(3) nonprofit, and is an accredited VA Claims Agent.
+She provides compensation, pension, education and burial VA benefits assistance to veterans and their families.

 Dr. Meza Bakke earned her associate degree from Fort Scott Community College, her bachelor's degree from Pittsburg State University, and her master’s degree in social work from the University of Kansas.
 She holds a Ph.D. in social work from Our Lady of the Lake University in San Antonio, Texas.
 Her dissertation focused on active-duty women who were sexually assaulted while serving in the military and sought mental health services within the civilian sector.